turingH/aera-v3-audit/cheat_list.md

 ### Fee Accrual vs Claiming
 - `_accrueFees` only updates accounting variables; actual token transfers occur in `claimFees`.
 - Deposits or redeems after a snapshot do not alter fees. `_accrueFees` uses `Math.min` on unit price and total supply to compute TVL, isolating each accrual period.
 See `PriceAndFeeCalculator.sol` lines 332-369 and `DelayedFeeCalculator.sol` lines 68-90, 147-150.
+### Fee Claims Caller Context
+- `FeeVault.claimFees` invokes the calculator with the vault's balance.
+See `FeeVault.sol` lines 105-110.
+- `BaseFeeCalculator.claimFees` indexes `_vaultAccruals[msg.sender]` because the vault contract calls this function.
+See `BaseFeeCalculator.sol` lines 102-118.
+- Unit test `BaseFeeCalculator.t.sol` lines 188-198 calls `claimFees` with `vm.prank(BASE_VAULT)`, confirming the caller is the vault.

 ### Validation Highlights
 - Token multipliers checked against min/max bounds.